On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: Introduction

-This paper takes a step further to analyze the optimization landscape of Dynamic output-feedback LQR (\texttt{dLQR}).
-Unlike the vanilla LQR and the SOF that use static feedback policies~\cite{duan2021optimization,fatkhullin2021CTSOF,feng2020connectivity,bu2019topological}, the problem of \texttt{dLQR} searches over the set of dynamic controllers, which has rich yet complicated landscape properties.
-The recent work~\cite{tang2021analysis,zheng2021analysis} has analyzed the structure of optimal dynamic controllers for the classical Linear Quadratic Gaussian (LQG) control problem.
-It is found that all stationary points that correspond to minimal controllers (i.e., reachable and observable controllers) are globally optimal to LQG, and that these stationary points are identical up to similarity transformations~\cite{tang2021analysis,zheng2021analysis}.
-Different from the classical LQG that minimizes a limiting \textit{average} cost (or the variance of the final steady state)~\cite{tang2021analysis,zheng2021analysis}, the \texttt{dLQR} problem seeks to find a dynamic controller that minimizes an infinite-horizon \textit{accumulated} cost.
-In this case, the system transient behavior induced by the initial system state and initial state estimate should be considered.
-This means that the initial state of the system is not negligible, and the symmetry induced by similarity transformations may not hold for \texttt{dLQR}.
-Therefore, recent results of LQG~\cite{tang2021analysis,zheng2021analysis} are not directly applicable to this \texttt{dLQR} problem.
+This paper takes a step further to analyze the optimization landscape of the infinite-horizon dynamic output-feedback LQR (\texttt{dLQR}).
+From linear control theory, a \textit{stabilizing} dynamic controller for~\texttt{dLQR} can be found via designing separately a stable observer and a state-feedback controller thanks to the separation principle~\cite{lewis2012optimal}.
+In the context of RL, an observer-based \textit{optimal} dynamic controller may be learned through gradient descent optimization of the LQR cost.
+Since (policy) gradient descent is the main workhorse for deep RL, it is of great interest to study its capability via the lens of canonical linear optimal control problems.
+The recent work~\cite{mohammadi2021lack} showed the non-uniqueness of stationary points of learning an observer-based dynamic controller for the classical Linear Quadratic Gaussian (LQG) control problem, where the controller requires complete knowledge of the system model.
+The closely related work \cite{zheng2021analysis} instead considered a \textit{general} full-order dynamic controller without the parameterization using system matrices.
+It was found that all stationary points that correspond to minimal controllers (i.e., whose state-space realization is reachable and observable) are globally optimal to LQG, and that these stationary points are identical up to coordinate (similarity) transformations \cite{zheng2021analysis}.
+Different from LQG which considers stochastic linear systems and minimizes a limiting \textit{average} cost (or the variance of the steady state), \texttt{dLQR} seeks a dynamic controller that minimizes an infinite-horizon \textit{accumulated} cost for a deterministic LTI system.
+In the latter case, the cost is influenced by both the similarity transformation and the system transient dynamics induced by the initial system and controller states, which suggests a more complicated optimization landscape.
+Indeed, little is known about the optimality of the converged solutions of policy gradient methods for solving \texttt{dLQR}.
+The analysis of LQG in~\cite{zheng2021analysis,mohammadi2021lack,zheng2022escaping} does not extend to the \texttt{dLQR} directly.